RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab8-cicd.md

 ## Create a Jenkins pipeline using OpenShift

-We will be creating the following very simple (4) stage Jenlins pipeline.
+We will be creating the following very simple (4) stage Jenkins pipeline.

 1. Build the application from source.
-2. Deploy the "dev" version of the application.
+2. Deploy the test version of the application.
 3. Submit for approval, then tag the image for production, otherwise abort.
 4. Scale the application.

 The first step is to create a build configuration that is based on a Jenkins pipeline strategy.
-The pipeline is written in the format of a Jenkinsfile using the GROOVY language.
+The pipeline is written in the GROOVY language using a Jenkins file format.

 > Use the CLI or webconsole to create an OpenShift build configuration object.